Building Your First CLAUDE.md: Team Standards as Code

 CLAUDE.md — The Core Team Playbook (150-200 lines)

 This is the file that loads automatically every session.
-Keep it ruthlessly focused.
-Every line is a token consumed.
-Every low-value line crowds out a high-value one.
+Keep it ruthlessly focused — every line is a token consumed, and every low-value line crowds out a high-value one.
+Cover exactly these eight sections:

-3. Directory Map (5-10 lines)
+- Directory Map (5-10 lines) — what's in

-Why this length?
-Because keeping CLAUDE.md concise is strongly recommended.
-Longer files look comprehensive but aren't.
-Developers won't maintain them.
-And Claude will miss the important stuff buried in the noise.
+Total: 150-200 lines.
+One screen.
+Keeping CLAUDE.md concise is strongly recommended — longer files look comprehensive but developers won't maintain them, and Claude misses the important stuff buried in the noise.

 settings.json — Team Permissions & Integration (Committed)

-This file configures permissions, MCP servers, and environment variables for your team.
+This file configures permissions, MCP servers, and environment variables for your team:

 {